 Her activities at other universities and centres, as a key-

 Dilwar Hussain is a British academic and independent consultant working on social policy, Muslim identity and Islamic reform in the modern world.

 He is founding Chair of New Horizons in British Islam, a charity that works on Muslim identity, integration and reform; Research Fellow at the Centre for Trust, Peace and Social Relations, University of Coventry and Lecturer at the University of Leicester.

 He teaches courses on Islam in contemporary society and has a number of published works in the field.
 He has worked in academic research, policy consultancy and training for over fifteen years, delivering contracts for private sector groups as well as various government departments.
 His recent research and advisory work includes: Literature Review for the Casey Report on Integration (2016); a report on the Somali Diaspora in Leicester for the Open Society Foundation (2014); a report on Muslims in Leicester for the Open Society Foundation (2010); Specialist Advisor to the House of Commons Inquiry on Prevent (2010); Consultant to the Cambridge-

 He is Vice-

-Richy Thompson is the BHA’s Director of Public Affairs and Policy.
-Richy works on issues from across the BHA’s public policy remit.
+Richy Thompson is the Humanists UK’s Director of Public Affairs and Policy.
+Richy works on issues from across the Humanist UK’s public policy remit.
 From 2015 to early 2017 Richy was the Campaigns Manager.
 From 2011 to 2015 he was the Faith Schools and Education Campaigns Officer, and before that he was the President of the Atheist, Humanist and Secular Students.

-During his time at the BHA, he has proven himself as a formidable campaigner, achieving widespread media coverage and policy change.
+During his time at Humanist UK, he has proven himself as a formidable campaigner, achieving widespread media coverage and policy change.